Saturation arithmetic

 Saturation arithmetic is a version of arithmetic in which all operations, such as addition and multiplication, are limited to a fixed range between a minimum and maximum value.

 If the result of an operation is greater than the maximum, it is set ("clamped") to the maximum; if it is below the minimum, it is clamped to the minimum.
 The name comes from how the value becomes "saturated" once it reaches the extreme values; further additions to a maximum or subtractions from a minimum will not change the result.

+Examples

-For example, if the valid range of values is from −100 to 100, the following saturating arithmetic operations produce the following values:
+If the valid range of values is from −100 to 100, the following saturating arithmetic operations produce the following values: